-The "THROTTLE ONLY" button on the gear shift/ throttle control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.
+The "THROTTLE ONLY" button on the throttle and shift control allows the operator to increase engine RPM for warm-up without shifting the engine into gear.

-• Be sure that the gear shift and throttle control handle is in the NEUTRAL position.
+• Be sure that the throttle and shift control lever is in the neutral position.

-- Press and hold the "THROTTLE ONLY" button while moving the control handle ahead to the forward position. - Advance the control handle to increase engine RPM.
+• Press and hold the "THROTTLE ONLY" button while moving the control lever ahead to the forward position.

+Advance the control lever to increase engine RPM.